Dragović monastery: History

 According to official Serb Orthodox schematism published until late 19th century there is no known historical information about the foundation.
-According to a baseless folk story by Orthodox clergy which can be traced to 1811, but mainly invented and promoted by Nikodim Milaš in his Pravoslavna Dalmacija (1901), the Dragović Monastery was built in 1395, six years after the Battle of Kosovo, and after the death of Bosnian King Tvrtko, when supposedly Serbs from Bosnia moved en masse to Dalmatia, where they built this monastery.
-Some other unsourced historical accounts about the monastery are also his invention.
-There was no institutional (Serb) Orthodoxy in the 1468/69 Bosnia, Orthodoxy spread in Bosnia only with the Ottoman advance, and in the mid-15th century it was present only in Eastern and Southeastern parts of Bosnian-Serbian border.
+According to Orthodox clergy which can be traced to 1811, mainly claimed by Nikodim Milaš in his Pravoslavna Dalmacija (1901), the Dragović Monastery was built in 1395, six years after the Battle of Kosovo, and after the death of Bosnian King Tvrtko, when Serbs from Bosnia moved en masse to Dalmatia, where they built this monastery.
+Some other accounts about the monastery are also based in his claim.
+Today, monastery bishop historiography still supports this claim.

 Archaeologically the late medieval layer still is not confirmed, in the sources cannot be confirmed existence of a Catholic church on the site, and non-Orthodox elements found in the monastery possibly were introduced from nearby medieval Catholic church from Gornje Koljane.
 Based on reliable historical sources the monastery was possibly founded before the restoration of Serbian Patriarchate of Peć in 1557, and most probably by the end of the 16th century, but it would become desolate for a long time.
 In the late 17th century (1694), Orthodox bishop Nikodim Busović was given by Venetian authorities permission to rebuild the abandoned monastery, antica chiesa et monastero habitato da calogeri, by which was officially founded the Orthodox hierarchy and custom, but the monastery had a complex relationship to both Catholic and Orthodox authorities.
 Amid bad relations with Greek Catholics in Šibenik and Roman Catholic hierarchy, Busović in the end retreated from the position of bishop and died at the monastery.

 The grounds on which Dragović rested were highly unstable and this, together with increasing moisture, convinced the monks to move the monastery to a better location.
 With Venetian permission, in 1777 hieromonk Vikentije Stojisavljević began to build the new monastery in a locality called Vinogradi.
 The monastery's reconstruction was very long and financially exhausting until prior Jerotej Kovačević finally supervised its completion.
 It eventually opened on 20 August 1867.